-When it comes to answering this question about Facebook ads, there are opinions from both sides of the equation.
-Some businesses praise the effectiveness of Facebook ads while most report that the advertising platform did not pay off for them.
+When answering this question about Facebook ads, there are opinions from both sides.
+Some businesses praise the effectiveness of Facebook ads.
+At the same time, most report that the advertising platform did not pay off for them.
 We think the reality is somewhere in between the two.
 Facebook ads can be effective if you know what you’re doing.
-There are several reasons why using Facebook’s paid platform is a viable strategy.
+There are several reasons why Facebook’s paid platform is a viable strategy.

 Facebook Offers the Most Advanced Targeting Options You’ll Find